-1.Introduction
+1.Introduction:

--etal species determination "METAL SPECIATION" has had a pressing necessity (Donard and Martin, 1992).
+etal species determination "METAL SPECIATION" has had a pressing necessity (Donard and Martin, 1992).
 In small doses, several components are essential for plant, animal and human health (Olle et al., 2013).
 Most of these elements are taken through food, water and air into the human body.
 Rocks, via weathering processes, are broken down into soils on which crops and animals are raised.
 Through the food chain and the inhalation of dust, human health is exposed.
-The natural constituents of metals and metal compounds are moving between the environment, with all the habitats, the lithosphere, biosphere, and hydrosphere (Florea and Bu"sselberg, 2006).
+The natural constituents of metals and metal compounds are moving between the environment, with all the habitats, the lithosphere, biosphere, and hydrosphere (Florea and Bu sselberg, 2006).
 Environmental contamination from organometallic compounds and other sources of elements is considered a major disaster, because of the high toxicity of these species (Ph.
 Quevauviller et al., 1992).
 The toxicity of metal species is primarily based on their chemical composition (Ebdon et al., 2001).
-Toxicological investigations clearly showed the various compounds - species - of the same variable may be largely different in effects that are adverse or essential (Olle et al., 2013).
-There are ubiquitously distributed organometallic species in the the environment, both natural and anthropogenic.
+Toxicological investigations clearly showed the various compounds - species - of the same variable might be largely different in effects that are adverse or essential (Olle et al., 2013).
+There are ubiquitously distributed organometallic species in the environment, both natural and anthropogenic.
 These species are often more toxic concentration compared to the relevant inorganic compounds or compounds of metal ions (Douglas and Frech, 1993).
 Analytical chemists have come to realise that the sum chemical element concentrations are unable to supply details about their versatility, bioavailability and eventual availability effect on natural processes of life beings.
 Only knowledge of an element's chemical species is capable of providing details on potential chemical and biochemical compounds.
 Responses contribute to a greater understanding of toxicity or essentiality.
 Consequently, the commitment of the content of the element itself is not sufficient to ensure adequate risk declaration.
 Recognizing that the levels of total metals and metalloids are not adequate for determining their effect on the environment, their bioavailability, and that their toxicity has stimulated the development of species-selective analytical methodologies (Ebdon et al., 2001).
 Mercury, Ge, Sn, Pb, As, Sb, Se and others are among the elements are to be added to the list of growing interest to clinical chemists in metal-containing drug metabolite monitoring.
 In energy-related samples such as crude oils and gasoline, the identification of specific species is also important due to variations in behaviour in combustion and refinery processes (Harrison and Rapsomanikis, 1989).
+Heavy metals and metallic elements that have a density equal to or greater than 6.0 g/cm3; harmful to living organism even at low concentrations; cannot be destroyed by biological or chemical processes (can only be reduced by leaching or by biological uptake)

-2.General Metal Speciation
+2. General Metal Speciation: